In the period immediately after the Second World War, many talented people wanted to "have a go" at producing their own vehicle.

 One such person was a Michael Hoffmann, a shop foreman from Munich who designed and built this extraordinary vehicle of mostly hardware store and junkyard parts between 1949 and 1951.
 The tiny engine, slow speed, and only three wheels meant the "car" was considered a motorbike, and thus was tax-free and no license was required to operate it.

 Its enormous width derives from its most interesting mechanical feature: its rear-wheel steering.
-A large triangular frame structure supporting the entire motor is pivoted at its forward end on a massive kingpin.
+A large rectangular frame structure supporting the entire motor is pivoted at its forward end on a massive kingpin.
 A complex system of levers provides the steering, which moves the entire cradle from side to side in a wide arc.
 The result is a lethal cocktail of automotive engineering "don't's"- extreme front track width combined with an ultra-short wheelbase giving major straight line instability, and rear-wheel steering which can easily bring loss of control at any except very slow speeds, to which any forklift driver can attest.

 The central position of the steering kingpin in the car means there is little room for the driver and passenger up front, and the original bench seat has been replaced by two smaller seats, allowing slightly better access to the cramped cabin over the wide sills.